-A. Parents are always welcome to eat with their child.
+A. Volunteers will be allowed on campus for designated purposes only.
+At this time, there will be no visitors in the Cat Café.
+Usually, our parents are always welcome.
 Remember, you need to sign in at the front office and receive a visitor's pass before going to the cafeteria.
 There is a special set of tables at the stage-end of the cafeteria for the parents to join their child.
 Sit at these special tables rather than with your child at the tables for the class.
 Only your child may join you at these "family" tables; other friends are not allowed to leave their assigned tables.